 Udaipur is a charming destination to walk down the memory lanes of Rajasthan.
-It is dotted with some of the most priceless caretakers of history which still narrate numerous stories of bravery, romance, loyalty and betrayal.
-The architecture of these forts and palaces here are beyond imagination.
+It is dotted with some of the most priceless caretakers of history who still narrate numerous stories of bravery, romance, loyalty, and betrayal.
+The architecture of these forts and palaces here is beyond imagination.

 Known for its romantic setting in the middle of Lake Pichola, Lake Palace looks like a pearly white gem.
 It was built between 1743 and 1746.
 Earlier it was known with the name of Jag Niwas.
 Today, the Taj Group manages this palace turned heritage hotel.
 Guests are transported to the palace by a boat ride over the pristine water of Lake Pichola.
 The palace features regal durbars, grand courtyards, pillared terraces, beautiful fountains and well manicured gardens.